felixchenfy/Monocular-Visual-Odometry/README.md

 A monocular visual odometry (VO) with 4 components: initialization, tracking, local map, and bundle adjustment.

 This is a practice after I read the [Slambook](htcdtps://github.com/gaoxiang12/slambook).
-Its also my final project for the course EESC-432 Advanced Computer Vision.
+Its also my final project for the course EESC-432 Advanced Computer Vision in 2019-03.

 A demo:
 <p align = "center">